Cardboard tubes (some people call them paper rolls) are perfect for creating crafts that engage children in pretend play once craft time is finished.

 As you move your hands apart, the dragon will fly to the top of the yarn.
 When you bring your hands back together, the dragon will slide back down.

-This simple kids craft is also a wonderful STEM activity for kids.
+This simple kids dragon craft is also a wonderful STEM activity.

 The yarn is actually acting like a lever in this activity.

-We had so much fun with this flying dragon craft for kids.
+We had so much fun with this flying dragon craft and STEM activity.
 I know your child will love it, too.

 Our Favorite Craft Materials